 Mellow & Minimal

 Sometimes less is more when it comes to yellow.
-A graphic quilt lends a well-travelled look to this cozy retreat, accented by austere, Scandi-inspired surroundings.
+A graphic quilt lends a well-traveled look to this cozy retreat, accented by austere, Scandi-inspired surroundings.

 The Gold Standard